RESUME | SEARCH | NETWORK | APPLY | INTERVIEW

 - why the prospective employer should call you in for an interview

-- Sample resume: Hotel Management
+- Combination Resume - Hotel Management Major

 The Cover Letter (or cover email) is an essential part of the job search process and should be included with every resume and/or job application that you send out, even when it is not requested.
 It is a self-marketing tool that serves as your introduction to a prospective employer.
 It provides you the opportunity to expand upon the material included in your resume.

 San Diego North Chamber of Commerce - Jobs from over 800 local employers

 Industry specific sites offer narrow search parameters that can produce better job searches and results.
 It is not recommended that you PAY for any type of job searching assistance, as there is a wealth free resource available.

 There are thousands of job search sites and students can spend hours searching and searching without results.
 The sites below offer particular services that are unique and therefore more useful than generic or mega job sites.

 - CalJOBS -California Job Board (Government and Private Sector Jobs)

 - Career Bliss - We believe in job seekers becoming familiar with a company before committing to joining their team.
 That's why we've compiled thousands of real company reviews, from real employees, to help you make a more educated decision.

 - Career Builder

 - Career Jet - Job Postings from around the world and in different languages.